-General anesthesia ups knee replacement complicationsFebruary 15th, 2013 in Surgery
+General anesthesia ups knee replacement complicationsFebruary 15, 2013 in Medicine & Health / Surgery

 (HealthDay)—For patients undergoing total knee arthroplasty, use of general anesthesia is associated with a significant increase in complications compared with spinal anesthesia, according to a study published in the Feb.
 6 issue of The Journal of Bone & Joint Surgery.